Kidpower Safety Signals

 - Develop healthy boundaries with people we know

-Once people have learned these ideas and skills, the Kidpower Safety Signals can serve as reminders to coach their use in daily life.
+Once people have learned these ideas and skills, the Kidpower Safety Signals (with and without the words) work as reminders to coach their use in daily life.

 Watch videos of Kidpower Executive Director and Founder Irene van der Zande explaining how to teach the Kidpower Safety Signals: